Brett-Tanner/Journal/2023/Oct_23.md

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

+- [] Blank coupons are being created with every invoice, thought I fixed that?
 - [] VIP kid reservation count (in stats) seems to count option registrations as well
   - Yeah despite the counter_cache being called slot_regs, it counts all registrations.
 Will need to change the data fetching
 - [] Add a section on the admin page that links to each SM page so I can easily check in on them (or maybe on user index?)